Black Death in France: Northern France

 From Lyon, the plague spread rapidly across Burgundy.
-In the village of Givry in Burgundy, half of the population was confirmed to have died within the short period of August to November 1348.
+In the village of Givry in Burgundy, 50% of the population was confirmed to have died within the short period of August-November 1348.

 The Black Death in Paris has been described in the famous chronicle of the Carmelite Jean de Venette, who resided at the Saint-Denis Abbey in Île-de-France, located outside of Paris.

-At the time, Paris was the biggest city in Europe, with a population between 80,000 and 200,000 people.
+At the time, Paris was the biggest city in Europe, with a population between 80,000–200,000 people.
 According to Jean de Venette, the plague first arrived to Roissy near Gonesse in June 1348.
-In his writings, de Venette claimed that 16,000 people died in Saint-Denis, and an additional 800 people perished each day in Paris between November and December 1348.
+In his writings, de Venette claimed that 16,000 people died in Saint-Denis, and an additional 800 people perished each day in Paris between November-December 1348.
 Overwhelming amounts of death resulted in daily transports of up to 500 dead bodies to mass burial sites.
-The deceased were transported from the Hôtel-Dieu, Paris hospital, which was staffed by nuns, whose numbers dwindled as they perished alongside the sick that they attended to.
-The Black Death did not leave Paris until January 1349.
+The deceased were transported from the Hôtel-Dieu, Paris hospital, which was staffed by nuns, whose numbers dwindled as they perished alongside the sick to which they attended.

 The presence of the plague was documented in the Normanniae nova Cronica to have reached Rouen in Normandie during the feast of John the Baptist on 24 June 1348.
 In Normandie, the plague made it impossible to bury the corpses even in country villages, and each village which was reached by the plague flagged a black flag to warn anyone approaching.

 In the very Northern parts of France, the Black Death is described in the chronicle of the abbot Gilles li Muisis of Tournai.
-According to Li Muisis, the plague reached Tournai in August 1349 and lasted to November.
+According to Li Muisis, the plague reached Tournai in August 1349 and lasted until November.
 In Tournai, the Black Death caused a religious reformation.
-Because the plague was seen as punishment of God for the sins of humanity, the authorities issued regulations to ban everything regarded as sinful, such as gambling, and forced couples who lived together without being married to separate or marry immediately.
+Because the plague was seen as punishment of God for the sins of humanity, the authorities issued regulations to ban everything regarded as sinful, such as gambling, as well as forcing couples who lived together without being married to separate or marry immediately.

-Due to the size of France, certain parts were not immediately reached by the plague, which travelled more slowly by land than by sea.
-Brittany and Auvergne were not reached until 1349, and some remote parts were not reached until 1351.
-The last part of France to be reached by the Black Death was Tonnerre, which was not reached by the Black Death until 1352.
+Due to the size of France, certain parts weren't immediately reached by the plague, which travelled more slowly by land than by sea.
+Brittany and Auvergne weren't reached until 1349, and some remote parts weren't reached until 1351.
+The last part of France to be reached by the Black Death was Tonnerre, which wasn't reached until 1352.